nicomon24/jekyll-now/_posts/2019-6-18-MineRL-bc.md

 # Behavioral Cloning
 We can now build a basic behavioral cloning setup, by leveraging the policy we have defined in the previous post.
 This way, we are basically trying to recover the average policy that generated the set of demonstrations.
-While we do this, we also want to recover the value function (since A2C need a critic), which can be directly estimated from the demonstrations.
+While we do this, we also want to recover the value function (since A2C needs a critic), which can be directly estimated from the demonstrations.
 We try to learn them together, by minimizing the MSE of the value error and maximizing the log probability of the performed action.

 # Behavioral Cloning Results